We provide fixed price quotes for residential conveyancing matters.

 In addition to the above we charge vat and disbursements.

 Disbursements are payments made to the third parties on your behalf.
-If selling a property these are normally limited to Land Registry fees of £3 per document needed.
-If buying or remortgaging a property you will normally need searches which cost approx. £185 as a package.
+If selling a property these are normally limited to Land Registry fees of £3.90 per document needed.
+If buying or remortgaging a property you will normally need searches which cost approx. £228 as a package depending on the area.
 You will also need to pay a land registration fee which depends on the purchase price or value of the property.
 The land registration fees are summarised here.
 Stamp duty is also payable depending on the purchase price and your circumstances.

 We will charge extra for providing a Declaration of Trust if needed.
 This is often recommended for unmarried couples or those wishing to hold a property in unequal shares.
 Our charges depend on complexity but typically are between £50-75 plus vat.